 - What are the most important features you’ll need for this to be a success?

-Armed with understanding how to best position your product or service for the sale, the next stage is to identify and expand the value of the sale.
+Armed with understanding how to best position your product or service for the sale, the next stage is to ask more sales discovery questions to identify and expand the value of the sale.

 - What impact would our product/service have on your business?